 Gordon Parks: How the Photographer Captured Black and White America by Carole Boston Weatherford

+This is the first of several picture books for Black History Month on this list by Carole Boston Weatherford.
 Gordon Parks, born in 1912, lived in a time of limited prospects for a poor African American.
 He bought a camera for $7.50 and taught himself to take photos.
 He saw people being treated differently because of their race and used his camera to take a stand against racism.
-Gordon followed his dream despite the prejudice he faced and brought awareness to others who faced intolerance.

 Henry’s Freedom Box by Ellen Levine